teateatime/Password-Encryption-Management-Storage-System/README.md

 # Password-Encryption-Management-Storage-System

-A password encryption management storage system that can randomly generate a password for you to store if its weak while also being encrypted to ensure data privacy among users using the system.
+A password encryption management storage system that can randomly generate a password for you to store if the password you entered is weak while also being encrypted to ensure data privacy among users using the system.
+It can also help test the strength of your password that you want to store and it can scramble your password as well.
+It also enables search, update, and delete operations for the passwords that you want to select.

 How to set it up and use it: